 In general, all fiber-reinforced plastics should be cut without generating cutting dust.
 For reinforcing grids and bars (up to a diameter of 6 mm), regardless of glass or carbon fiber, plate shears in electric or compressed air mode are ideal.
-We recommend the use of hacksaws or cut-off grinders with diamond or carbide blades for rebars with a diameter of 8 mm or more.
+We recommend the use electrical devices.